Create a Dialog Modal Plugin in Phaser 3 – Part 1 Tutorial

 My new Phaser 3 tutorial on making a multiplayer game in Phaser 3 is finally live on Game Dev Academy.
-This is the first part of the tutorial.
+This is the second part of the multiplayer tutorial.

 Recently, I took a Phaser 3 tutorial writer position at Zenva (Game Dev Academy - https://gamedevacademy.org/) , and now that my first tutorial has been approved and it is finally live, I wanted to share it here.